headline-design/pipeline-morra-reach/Workshop.md

 In this workshop, I will explain the Project Ayeni Tosin and I submitted for the Universities Unchained Bounty hack.
 It's actually a Morra game, just in case you don't know what morra is,  Morra is a game where players submit their fingers along with a prediction of the total amount of all players fingers and whoever gets the right prediction is the winner.
 In our project, we made our variation of Morra in such a way that a wager could be placed on each game and whoever wins the game takes the total wager.
 You can also go through this [article](https://anjola4jeez.medium.com/developing-apps-that-run-on-more-than-one-blockchain-with-reach-9a3232ed3386) to have a grasp of the experience we had while working on the project

 # Problem Analysis
 The first step in any program design is to perform problem analysis and determine what information is relevant to the problem.
-When writing decentralized applications in Reach, this information analysis includes an analysis of the set of [participants](https://docs.reach.sh/ref-model.html#%28tech._participant%29)involved in a computation.
+When writing decentralized applications in Reach, this information analysis includes an analysis of the set of [participants](https://docs.reach.sh/ref-model.html#%28tech._participant%29) involved in a computation.

 - Who is involved in this application?
 - What information do they know at the start of the program?
 - What information are they going to discover and use in the program?
 - What funds change ownership during the application and how?
-You should write your answers in your Reach program (index.rsh) using a comment./* Remember comments are written like this. */
+You should write your answers in your Reach program (index.rsh) using a comment.  /* Remember comments are written like this. */

 ### Stop!
 Write down the problem analysis of this program as a comment.